 If you have just arrived in the region, start your discovery of the land with the Château de Suze-la-Rousse.
 More than a superb medieval fortress, it houses an interesting museum trail dedicated to wine and its history in the Drôme.

 But that's not all!
 It is also home to a renowned wine university which has planted 70 grape varieties in this vineyard garden.
-Handy for learning how to spot the local ones!
+Handy to learn how to spot the local ones!

-You can see it quickly when walking in the Drôme Provençale, the vine is next to the olive tree.
-Before the 1960s, olives were even one of the leading crops.
-But the frosts of 1929 and 1956 were so devastating that the olive trees gave way to the vines, which were less fragile.
-The history of Vinsobres, cru des Côtes du Rhône, is emblematic of this reversal.
-So much so that the village of the same name is today perched in the middle of an amphitheatre of vines that produce red wines of great intensity and characteristic freshness.
+It is easy to see it while walking in the Drôme Provençale, the vine rubs shoulders with the olive tree.
+Before the 1960s, the olive was even one of the leading crops.
+But the frosts of 1929 and 1956 were so devastating that the olive trees gave way to the less fragile vine.
+The history of Vinsobres, a Côtes du Rhône cru, is emblematic of this reversal.
+So much so that the village of the same name is today perched in the middle of an amphitheatre of vines which produce red wines of great intensity, with a characteristic freshness.

-Between vineyards and olive groves, the work of enthusiasts who participate in shaping the landscape, to culture, to gastronomy...and who love to share their know-how!
+Between vineyards and olive trees, the work of passionate people who participate in shaping the landscape, culture, gastronomy...and who love to share their know-how!